parke/lush/readme.txt

   Expand path, open the file at path, read the file's contents, and return the contents as a string.

+cat { path, append=text }

+  Expand path, open the file at path, append text to the end of the file, close the file.
+Text can be a string or list of strings.

+cat { path, ignore=true }

+  Same as cat(path), except will return nil if the file does not exist.

+cat { path, write=text }

+  Expand path, open the file at path, write text to the file, close the file.
+Text can be a string or a list of strings.

 cat { read_keys=path }

   Expand path, open the file at path, read each line, store the lines as keys in a table.
 Return the table.

-cat { path, write=text }

-  Expand path, open the file at path, write text to the file, close the file.
-Text can be a string or a list of strings.

-cat { path, append=text }

-  Expand path, open the file at path, append text to the end of the file, close the file.
-Text can be a string or list of strings.

 cd ( path, trace )